alma4rebi/swift-programming-language/book/Properties.md

-The `StepCounter`{.code-voice} class declares a `totalSteps`{.code-voice} property of type `Int`{.code-voice}.
-This is a stored property with `willSet`{.code-voice} and `didSet`{.code-voice} observers.
+The `StepCounter` class declares a `totalSteps` property of type `Int`.
+This is a stored property with `willSet` and `didSet` observers.

-The `willSet`{.code-voice} and `didSet`{.code-voice} observers for `totalSteps`{.code-voice} are called whenever the property is assigned a new value.
+The `willSet` and `didSet` observers for `totalSteps` are called whenever the property is assigned a new value.
 This is true even if the new value is the same as the current value.

-This example’s `willSet`{.code-voice} observer uses a custom parameter name of `newTotalSteps`{.code-voice} for the upcoming new value.
+This example’s `willSet` observer uses a custom parameter name of `newTotalSteps` for the upcoming new value.
 In this example, it simply prints out the value that is about to be set.

-The `didSet`{.code-voice} observer is called after the value of `totalSteps`{.code-voice} is updated.
-It compares the new value of `totalSteps`{.code-voice} against the old value.
+The `didSet` observer is called after the value of `totalSteps` is updated.
+It compares the new value of `totalSteps` against the old value.
 If the total number of steps has increased, a message is printed to indicate how many new steps have been taken.
-The `didSet`{.code-voice} observer does not provide a custom parameter name for the old value, and the default name of `oldValue`{.code-voice} is used instead.
+The `didSet` observer does not provide a custom parameter name for the old value, and the default name of `oldValue` is used instead.

 Note

-If you assign a value to a property within its own `didSet`{.code-voice} observer, the new value that you assign will replace the one that was just set.
+If you assign a value to a property within its own `didSet` observer, the new value that you assign will replace the one that was just set.